odaacabeef/stems/README.md

   - Use device index or name substring
   - Omit to use first available MIDI device (if any)

-### Track Configuration
+### Input Track Configuration

-Configure individual tracks by track number (1-based, matching the UI):
+Configure individual input tracks by track number (1-based, matching the UI):

 - **arm** - Whether track is armed for recording (boolean)
 - **monitor** - Whether track is monitored (heard in output) (boolean)